-For more information, please visit Dr. Qiu's department profile or website.
+For more information, please visit Dr. Qiu's faculty profile or website.
 He can be contacted at firstname.lastname@example.org.

 Dr. Amy Kim joined the Department of Civil & Environmental Engineering at the University of Alberta in August 2011.
 She received her Ph.D. degree from the University of California, Berkeley in 2011.
 Prior to her doctoral studies, she worked in the transportation engineering and planning industry both in the U.S. and Canada.
 Her research interests are in transportation systems analysis; transportation systems design and management concepts; urban and interurban multi-modal systems planning; air transportation; and transportation economics.

-For more information, please visit Dr. Kim's department profile or website.
+For more information, please visit Dr. Kim's faculty profile or website.
 She can be contacted at email@example.com.

 Dr. Karim El-Basyouny is the holder of the inaugural City of Edmonton Research Chair in Urban Traffic Safety.
 He completed his Ph.D. at the University of British Columbia in 2011.
 His research applies advanced statistical techniques to traffic safety in order to evaluate safety-based initiatives.
 Currently, he is organizing this research around four subjects: crash modeling, safety evaluation, speed management, and the analysis of surrogate safety measures.

-For more information, please visit Dr. El-Basyouny's department profile or website.
+For more information, please visit Dr. El-Basyouny's faculty profile.
 He can be contacted at firstname.lastname@example.org.

-For more information, please visit Dr. Kwon's department profile.
+For more information, please visit Dr. Kwon's faculty profile.
 He can be contacted at email@example.com.

 Dr. Sharon Harper has recently joined the CST as the Technical and Communications Writer after 15 years experience in Higher Education in the UK.
 There, she worked with students and academics at all levels, as well with artists, photographers and designers looking to express their ideas effectively through the written word.
 She specializes in communications writing, academic copy editing and writing skills, and focuses on content structuration and argumentation as well as the fundamentals of grammar and spelling.
 She is also a published researcher and author.